 This form of real estate financing is like a long term mortgage in many ways.
 It lets the borrower get private lender funding to purchase a property by putting it up as collateral.
 With a 2nd deed trust, there are often a different groups involved with the real estate investment.
 There is person who initially, the private real estate financier, and a trustee.
 You will often see a title company or banking institution retain the title to the property until the loan has been paid off in full.

 The laws regarding which security instruments can be used vary from state to state.
 A second trust deed can be either a home equity loan backed by a financial institution or a second mortgage.
 If someone has a second trust deed, there is already one in place that uses the property as collateral.
 The first trust deed acts as the original mortgage for the property.

 A build to flip hard money loan is a good option for experienced property investors who want to build a whole new property from the ground up.
 These loans are short-term and can help investors finance the construction of new properties for the purpose of later selling them.
 Some of the funds from this type of loan are given at the closing phase to cover the cost of lot acquisition.

 The loan amount is based on the lot value as well as any repair or construction expenses.
 There is no minimum credit score that is required to obtain one of these loans, which is why they are so incredibly popular with investors.
 This type of loan doesn’t require a lot of paperwork, so it is a much faster process overall.
-Compare different companies that provide build to flip and cash out financing in our directory.
+Compare different companies that provide build to flip and cash out financing in our directory of hard money lenders.